erwbgy/puppet-ntp/README.md

 # puppet-ntp

 Puppet module for managing the Network Time Server daemon (ntpd) on a Linux host.
+Configuration can either be a list of time server hostnames to use or a country code/continent which results in appropriate pool.ntp.org time server hosts being used.

 Currently only works on Redhat-like systems.